-Policymakers are asking many questions about the relevance of electric mobility.
+Policy makers have many questions about the relevance of electric mobility.
 Using the original research for this report, it is possible to clear up several common misconceptions about the case for electric mobility and to shed light on the many related questions that arise.